 My fiction was recently published in Conjunctions and I was a 2016 nominee for the PEN/Robert J. Dau Short Story Prize for Emerging Writers.
 I’m currently writing my first novel.

 My scholarly writing has appeared in exhibition catalogs and peer-reviewed journals like Word & Image.
-I’m currently preparing a book manuscript based on my dissertation.
+My first book, which is based on my dissertation, was formally solicited by Duke University Press.
 You can go here to view all my current and forthcoming projects.

-I also run Four On The Floor, a regular newsletter about art in New York, and I’d love for you to subscribe.
+I also founded Four On The Floor, a regular blogazine and newsletter about art in New York.
 During my regular travels across New York’s cultural landscape, I make note of the most interesting artworks, exhibitions, lectures, and performances currently “on the floor,” and then I share them with my subscribers.

 More than a “what’s hot,” or even a flash review, Four On The Floor is a space for me to share my idiosyncratic meditations on art.
 It’s an outlet for me–a place to publish my thoughts about the things that I encounter daily.
-So become a friend, and subscribe below!
+You can subscribe below: